glegoux/config-linux/README.md

 # Config Linux

-Linux system configuration for development under **Ubuntu 20.04 LTS (Focal Fossa) desktop**, it works only for Ubuntu server and Ubuntu wsl.
+Linux system configuration for development under **Ubuntu 20.04 LTS (Focal Fossa) desktop**, it works also for Ubuntu server and Ubuntu wsl.
 It can work for **another Linux distribution or operating system** by using configurations of cross-platform tools.

 Website : https://ubuntu.com
 Desktop : https://www.ubuntu.com/desktop